SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 ## Task 0: Testing out P4 Program
 For these experiments we will be generating tcp traffic using `iperf` between h1 and h4.
 We will change the capacity of certain links and observe how the behavior changes.
 First, we will test out sending traffic between the hosts with unconstrained links.
 Set the queue threshold in `monitor.p4` to 0 for now, since the links are not constrained.
 Uncomment the call to `experiment()` in `start_mininet.py`.
 You should be able to view the output from each host in the `logs` directory.

 The `experiment` function will run `receive.py` on h4 and `client_send.py` on h1.
 It will also run a background `iperf` traffic between the hosts h2 and h3.
 The monitor will be running `monitor_receive.py`, which will listen and log packets that arrive at that host.
 Remember, you can open terminal windows for each host using `xterm h1 h2 ...` for debugging purposes.
 However, this may become tedious over time.
 We programatically run commands on each host using the `hx.cmd()` command as we have done in the `experiment()` function.

 If your P4 program is working correctly, when you run `make`, you should be able to see packets in the monitor's log displaying the switch ID and queue size over time.
 Once you have verified your P4 implementation is correctly adding the SI headers, change `queue_threshold` back to a value of 10.

+Note that, because we have set the `queue_threshold` to 0, probe packets at each switch will be reported to the monitor.
+So, the logs will build up quickly if you let the experiment run for log.
+You can watch the log size using `du -sh logs/monitor-output.txt` by opening another terminal.

 ## Task 1: Reduced capacity for S1-S3
 Uncomment the function call `add_congestion_s1_s3(pps)` in the `start_mininet.py` module.
 Set the `pps` (packets per second) argument such that the bandwidth of the S1-S3 link is about 200 Kbps for packets of size 1500 bytes (typical MTU size).